cockroachdb/docs/v1.1/multi-active-availability.md

 toc: false
 ---

 CockroachDB's availability model is described as "Multi-Active Availability."
-In essence, Multi-Active Availability is like traditional notions of high availability, but lets you read and write from every node in your cluster without generating any conflicts.
+In essence, multi-active availability provides benefits similar to traditional notions of high availability, but also lets you read and write from every node in your cluster without generating any conflicts.

 <div id="toc"></div>